Welcome to the Good Grief Trust

 NATIONAL GRIEF AWARENESS WEEK 2020 - 2- 8 December

-The Good Grief Trust is spearheading this campaign for the 2nd year, to raise awareness of the impact of grief and loss on a national platform.
+The Good Grief Trust are the organisers of this annual Christmas event to raise awareness of the impact of grief and loss on a national platform.

 For support and details of the campaign